Nemytskii neural operator: a nonlinear model reduction method for parametrized partial differential equations: Implementation details

-The \emph{dimension reduction} model $\Phi$ in~\eqref{e:map:Phi} consists of one fully connected layer with Swish activation \cite{nwankpa2018activation}, followed by an output layer with no activation.
-This network has $\ell$ input neurons, $r$ neurons at the hidden layer and $r$ outputs.
-We fix $\ell=20$ in our experiments and study the performance of the model for different values of $r$.

-The \emph{solution reconstruction} model $U$ (see~\eqref{e:sol_rec}) is a one hidden layer network with $r$ inputs, $5$ hidden neurons and one output.
+In both numerical examples, we use the same network architectures, which are detailed below.
+The \emph{dimension reduction} model $\-g$ in~\eqref{e:map:Phi} consists of one fully connected layer with Swish activation \cite{nwankpa2018activation}, followed by an output layer with no activation.
+This network has $r'$ input neurons, $r$ neurons at the hidden layer and $r$ outputs.
+We fix $r'=20$ in our experiments and study the performance of the model for different values of $r$.
+The \emph{solution reconstruction} model $h$ (see~\eqref{e:sol_rec}) is a one hidden layer network with $r$ inputs, $5$ hidden neurons and one output.
 The activation used is Tanh~\cite{nwankpa2018activation}.
 We emphasize that this network is deliberately kept simple as it needs to be trained online.

-The input dimension of the \emph{parameter estimation} model $\Theta$ (see~\eqref{e:network:Theta}) is equal to the dimension of the parameter domain; this model has four hidden layers with $100$ neurons each.
+The input dimension of the hypernet model $\sigma$ (see~\eqref{e:network:Theta}) is equal to the dimension of the parameter domain; this model has four hidden layers with $100$ neurons each.
 The activation after each hidden layer is Swish.
-The number of outputs of $\Theta$ is the total number of network parameters in $U$.
-Specifically, $U$ is represented by two weight matrices and two bias vectors, so the total number of network parameters is $5r + 11$.
-In the lid-driven cavity example where we want to predict the pressure and two components of the velocity field, we use three models with the same structure as the one discussed above.
-Each model corresponds to one output.
+The number of outputs of $\sigma$ is the total number of network parameters in $h$.
+Specifically, $h$ is represented by two weight matrices and two bias vectors, so the total number of network parameters is $5r + 11$.